Call Us Now

 Honest Damage Assessment and Claim Guidance

 We tell you clearly what we found, what type of storm event it relates to, and whether the damage qualifies under your policy as a covered sudden event.
-We walk you through filing the claim and provide all the documentation your insurer needs to open a strong case.
+We walk you through filing the claim and provide the documentation your insurer needs to open a strong case.

 We Meet Your Adjuster On-Site

-Settlement Review and Supplement Advocacy
+Settlement Review

 Full Repair or Replacement

 Our in-house crew handles the complete repair or replacement.
-No subcontracting.
-Proper underlayment, flashing at every penetration, ridge ventilation addressed.
+No subcontracting, proper underlayment, flashing at every penetration, ridge ventilation addressed.
 Edwin personally supervises and conducts the final walkthrough with you before we leave.

 GAF Master Elite Certified